Chapter and Media Contacts

 Dr. Art Sutherland is a retired physician and founder of the Sutherland Cardiology Clinic.
 He practiced cardiology in Memphis for 33 years and was the founder and director of the Methodist Healthcare Cardiac Laboratories.

 Dr. Sutherland is state coordinator of the Tennessee chapter of Physicians for a National Health Program and is a member of the national board of directors.
-He is currently working with the Healthy Memphis Common Table as a board member and advocate for health equity initiatives.
+He is currently working with the Healthy Memphis Common Table as an advocate for health equity initiatives that would improve population health.
 He is also a member of the Memphis School of Servant Leadership and co-facilitates a course in social justice.

 Dr. Sutherland received his undergraduate degree from Vanderbilt University and medical degree from the University of Tennessee.
 He completed an internship at the Hospital of the University of Pennsylvania and residency at the University of Tennessee Health Sciences Center.
+His cardiology fellowship was at the UTHSC in Memphis, and St. Thomas Hospital in Nashville.
 He is a diplomate of the American Board of Internal Medicine and Cardiovascular Disease, and a fellow of the American College of Cardiology.

 Roger S. LaBonte, MD, FACP - West Tennessee Chapter